 Clone and work with the repo!

-You can now work with the repository by using the git remote [email protected]:repoName
+You can now work with the repository by using the git remote [email protected]:repoName, for example with:

 git clone [email protected]:repoName